chaosparrot/marithime_talon/README.md

 #### Code creation

-[~] - Automatic formatter detection / selection
+[x] - Automatic formatter detection / selection
 This feature has been implemented but still has plenty of room for improvement

-[~] - Automatic simple language detection
+[x] - Automatic simple language detection

+[ ] - Reuse formatter when selecting text with a specific formatter

+[ ] - Improvd programming formatter detection with special characters

+[ ] - Automatic mixed language detection

 [~] - Formatter commands
 Because the formatters haven't been implemented as well, the commands to select them haven't been created.

-Reformat after using set_formatter with a selection
+[ ] - Reformat after using set_formatter with a selection

 [ ] - Surround formatter resetting
 When we are quoting a text, we want to continuously advance the quotation marks instead of having to fix them over and over again.